JalalAmeerzai/ch-api-docs/ch-auth-service.md

 ## Purpose of This Service

-This is the intermediary for internal services, as well as external requests, to our AWS Cognito setup and will handle all calls to/from AWS Cognito.
+This is the intermediary for internal services, as well as external requests, to our AWS Cognito setup and handles all calls to/from AWS Cognito.

 ## Repository
 * [Github](https://github.com/stdev/ch-auth-service)